Therapy for Life Changes &

 This questioning can lead to exploring different ways of relating, like non-monogamy or polyamory, as you get clearer on your authentic needs.
 For others, it’s about recognizing when a connection has run its course, or when patterns of codependency have caused you to drift away from yourself.

-These decisions are never simple; they're tangled in shared histories and responsibilities.
-The grief and loss that follows is a full-body experience.
-It’s not just for the person, but for the future you planned and the version of yourself you were in that relationship.
+These decisions are never simple, as they're often tangled up in deep shared histories and responsibilities.
+As a result, the grief that follows the loss of someone who used to be a big presence in our lives is a full-body experience - not just for the person, but for the future you planned and the version of yourself you were.

-When a core partnership ends or changes, your own world shifts.
+When a core partnership ends or changes, your world shifts.
 You lose shared routines, social circles, and the context that helped you make sense of yourself.
-This is more than a broken heart; it’s a profound disorientation that can leave you feeling untethered.
+The result can be profound disorientation that can leave you feeling untethered.

-Therapy for relationship issues provides a safe harbor to find your footing again, on your own terms.
+Therapy for relationship issues provides a place to find your footing again, on your own terms.

 Career changes, job loss & work transitions

-Dealing with job burnout or a toxic work environment isn't a personal failure.
+Alternatively, you may be employed, but find yourself dealing with job burnout or a toxic work environment.
 Our work culture demands a pace and conformity that is unsustainable for most people.
 This rigid, often ableist structure is especially punishing for neurodivergent and disabled individuals, but ultimately, it harms everyone.

 Therapy for work stress isn't about learning to be more productive.
 It's a space to untangle your self-worth from your job title and explore what you actually need.
-Together, we can build a life defined by what actually matters to you, not by a culture of productivity that demands you conform.
+The goal isn't always to find a new career, but to find a way of working and living that is sustainable, nourishing and meaningful to you.

 How therapy can help